 The Entrance, NSW Central Coast

-There’s so much to do in the beautiful coastal region.
 Perched on Tuggerah Lake, The Entrance is a popular spot for families.
-Visit the gorgeous Vera’s Water Garden, a fun kids' splash pool, throw some crumbs to the pelicans at the waterfront and let the kids run around Memorial Park.
-When you're done, explore more secret spots on the Central Coast.
+Visit the gorgeous Vera's Water Garden, a fun kids' splash pool, throw some crumbs to the pelicans at the waterfront and let the kids run around Memorial Park.
+When you're done, explore more family activities on the Central Coast.

 Bushwalking Trails